Postfix aliases configuration example for Alpine Linux v3

 Wget

-wget -O aliases.example http://exampleconfig.com/static/raw/postfix/alpine3/etc/postfix/aliases
+wget -O aliases.example https://exampleconfig.com/static/raw/postfix/alpine3/etc/postfix/aliases

 cURL

-curl http://exampleconfig.com/static/raw/postfix/alpine3/etc/postfix/aliases > aliases.example
+curl https://exampleconfig.com/static/raw/postfix/alpine3/etc/postfix/aliases > aliases.example